Search

 Animal Welfare Charter

-The Council promotes the responsible ownership of pets, and high standards of animal welfare and husbandry at licensed premises, on farms, during transport, and at livestock markets.
-Aberdeenshire Council endorses the five freedoms, for all animals, conceived by The Farm Animal Welfare Council, an independent advisory body to the Government.
+The council promotes the responsible ownership of pets, and high standards of animal welfare and husbandry at licensed premises, on farms, during transport, and at livestock markets.
+We endorse the five freedoms, for all animals, conceived by The Farm Animal Welfare Council, an independent advisory body to the Government.

 The five freedoms are: